Steal My Sunshine: Composition

-Release and reception

 Release

 "Steal My Sunshine" was included on the soundtrack to Go, which was released on March 30, 1999, by Sony Music Entertainment.
 It received heavy airplay as a result, causing Sony's subsidiary The WORK Group to push the album's release date from mid-June 1999 to May 25, 1999.
 The song became Len's most successful, reaching the top 10 on the US Billboard Hot 100 in September 1999.
 It reached the top 10 on the Adult Top 40, Modern Rock Tracks, Top 40 Mainstream, and Top 40 Tracks charts.
 At the 2000 Juno Awards, "Steal My Sunshine" was nominated for "Best Single" but lost to the Tragically Hip's "Bobcaygeon".

+Harriet Gibsone commented this song's lyrics: "The song is held together with a simple, sugary-sweet chorus, but its raspy, rambling and drug-addled verses have more in common with hip-hop or metal than mainstream pop.
+Sharon's part, in particular, is bamboozling."

 Reception

 "Steal My Sunshine" received positive reviews from music critics.
 Larry Flick from Billboard wrote, "It's hard to imagine that no one has thought of using the instrumental hook of (...)
 "More, More, More" to beef up a new concoction.
 Here, however, the quintet Len does so to grand effect.
 Somewhere between pop and modern rock, this all-about-summer track-featuring a back-and-forth male-to-female vocal-is uplifting, clever, and instantly appealing.
 Its melody line, verse construction, and memorable hook make for what should be an absolute breakthrough for this hip, talented act."
-Rob Brunner of Entertainment Weekly rated it a B+, describing it as a 1990s "Don't You Want Me" with a "smiley groove and alternating male/ female vocals".
+Rob Brunner of Entertainment Weekly rated it a B+, describing it as a 1990s "Don't You Want Me" with a "smiley groove and alternating male/female vocals".
 For The Village Voice, Richard Riegel described the song's beat as "McCoy Tyner playing the Kraftwerk songbook, outlined in aural neon."
 In her review for Rolling Stone, Karen Schoemer compared Sharon Costanzo's vocals to Josie and the Pussycats.
 The publication listed "Steal My Sunshine" tenth on its list of the best singles of 1999.
 The song was listed third on the 1999 Pazz and Jop list, a survey of several hundred music critics conducted by Robert Christgau.

 Retrospectively, the single garnered high praise from AllMusic's Stephen Thomas Erlewine: "Then, there's Len's 'Steal My Sunshine,' as perfect as songs get.
 This sun-kissed, sun-bleached blend of hip-hop, pop, disco, post-Beastie Boys cleverness and California culture is a priceless, timeless confection that instantly calls up sweltering, shimmering beaches the second the looped keyboard plays.
 It's a monumentally great single...put it this way, if 'Steal My Sunshine' was the last song I ever heard on this earth, I'd die happy — and it shows that mainstream pop can truly be transcendent."